 If you overnight or have a long layover in the airport in Lima be aware that anyone can walk in the airport outside the security area.
 So if you decide to hang out in Starbucks upstairs or get something to eat be aware of your things and your surroundings as people get stuff stolen there all the time.
 Under absolutely NO CIRCUMSTANCE should you leave to walk around the airport neighborhood in Lima.
 It is dangerous and by doing so you are putting our project deliverables at risk.
 If you plan on hanging out around Lima, take transportation to your destination from the airport (i.e. uber, or official taxi).
 Plan your time accordingly, as it is often several hours to/from the airport to Lima (the airport is far).

-COSTS So to reiterate, I cover costs (which is typically food and lodging) while at the Pantiacolla field site, including travel and from the field site from Cusco.
-You are responsible for costs when not at the Pantiacolla field site, which means food and lodging while in Cusco or anywhere else you decide to stay.
+COSTS So to reiterate, I cover costs (which is typically food and lodging) while at the field site, including travel and from the field site from Puerto.
+You are responsible for costs when not at the field site, which means food and lodging while in Puerto or anywhere else you decide to stay.

 VACCINATIONS You will need vaccinations against Yellow Fever, Tetanus, and Typhoid